 Enter the offer to work and live in a beautiful, remote location of British Columbia's Cariboo Region, at a guest ranch that has been my client for many years.
 Was it serendipity?
 I don't know.
 But I do know that it came at the right time, because we jumped on the chance to turn our lives upside down and live a Simply Good Life.

-I usually need everything to be earthquake-proof with a backup plan, but this time I'm doing it anyway, whether this gig lasts 1 year or 5 years.
-The time is now and if we don't do it, we never will.
-I'm cutting my workload in half and we're minimizing from 100% to about 10%.
-I'll still be working with a couple of freelance clients, and as general manager of the ranch; in my free time, I will be writing at Simply Good Life, right here.
+I usually need everything to be earthquake-proof with a backup plan, but this time I did it anyway, knowing this gig could last 1 year or 5 years.
+I cut my workload in half and we minimized from 100% to about 10%.
+I'm still working with a couple of freelance clients, and as general manager of the ranch; in my free time, I'm writing at Simply Good Life, right here.
 Writing and blogging are what I quit my job to do full time, and I have done very little of it in the last seven years because I've been too busy with client work.
 I'm so excited to be back at it, and I hope you'll stick around.